Veilex-AI/pid-digitization/README.md

 #### Future Tasks
-- Features to be built around a FastAPI model which will make testing different parts of the application easier.
-This will allow easier integration with other systems that want to use these features as plugin modules.
+- Features to be built around FastAPI which will make testing easier.✅
+- Implement the functionality of download yolo model from google drive. usage of credentials and token is required to achive this task.
-- The PID documents do not have any graph annotations, which means they need to be created.
-Create graph annotations to test if the annotation created by your program is accurate, eventhough the graph that is created is not created through an ML model.
+- The PID documents do not have any graph annotations.
+Create graph annotations to test if the annotation created by the program is accurate. ⏳
+- Merge the verticle or horizontal lines that are intersecting with each other. ⏳

 <br>